NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 See the [current documentation on experimental features and their lifecyle](https://nixos.org/manual/nix/stable/contributing/experimental-features.html).

-**TODO perhaps cut this down to be more of a diff against the above, rather than redundant in many ways.8**

 Stabilization of any feature, not just the CLI or Flakes, is not a matter of just flipping a switch on an implementation that has accrued for a period of time.
 Because the moment before stabilization is our last chance to make major changes, it is crucial that we look over what is being stabilized.

-To stabilize a piece of functionality we must do these things:
+To stabilize a piece of functionality (experimental -> stable in flowchart in linked documentation) we must do these things:

 1. **Audit the functionality**

    Making note of the current state.
    Do this publicly so the Nix community writ large has a chance to weigh in.

+   Checklist during audit:

+   - **Documentation**

+     Ideally the feature is already well-documented and the audit brings up nothing new.
+     But if it isn't, it must be by the end of the audit.

+   - **Whole feature flag, not part of a feature flag**

+     It should be possible to enable just the experimental that is ready for stabilization *in isolation*, without also enabling other unstable functionality that is not ready for stabilization.
+     We are not allowed to propose to stabilize part of an experimenal feature and do so immediately.
+     We have to first break out the candidate functionality to be stabilized so it is just guarded by one feature flag.

+   - **Self-Containment**

+     With the previous checklist item ensuring that the feature *exists* in isolation, we then have to make sure it *make sense* in isolation.
-   The features to be stabilized should "stand alone", meaning that they should make sense and work both with and without further unstable features not yet undergoing the stabilization process.
+     The feature to be stabilized should "stand alone", meaning that it should make sense and work both with and without further unstable features not yet undergoing the stabilization process.

+   - **RFC Compliance**

+     If we have an RFC, the release candidate experimental feature should match the RFC.

-2. **Propose refinements of the functionality**
+2. **Hold "Final Comment Period" for refinements of the functionality**

    It is reasonable to notice things that were not noticed before the audit.
    Features can either be changed, or they can be carefully carved out as ineligible for stabilization at this time, and left to be dealt with in a later round of this process.

    Note that for large, complex, and controversial features, an RFC is also required (per usual) to advance to the next step.
-   The acceptance of the RFC concludes the "propose refinements" step.

-3. **Ensure the candidate feature to be stabilized is just under one flag**

-   It should be possible to enable just the experimental that is ready for stabilization *in isolation*, without also enabling other unstable functionality that is not ready for stabilization.
-   This is important to allow users (and tests!) to try it out and make sure it is a meaningful feature in its own right, and not just a partially-complete things that relies on the further unstable features.

-   If we have an RFC, the release candidate experimental feature should match the RFC.
+   The auditing and FCP for the feature in this case take place under the auspices of the RFC process.

-4. **Actually stabilize**
+3. **Actually stabilize**

    Only this last step is "stabilization proper".
+   This should be nothing more than removing a feature flag that has made it though the previous steps.

 ## CLI in waves, then Flakes